 Delaware is known as a tax haven, but even residents of the First State aren’t exempt from taxes.
-There are seven tax brackets in the state and the highest income tax rate is 6.6%.
-There is also local income tax in Wilmington.
+There are seven tax brackets in the state and the highest income tax rate is 6.60%.
+There are also local income taxes in Wilmington.

 |Take Home Salary||--%||$--|

 - Delaware income tax rate: 0% - 6.60%

 - Median household income: $70,911 (U.S. Census Bureau)

 - Number of cities that have local income taxes: 1

 When you get paid, your employer takes out income taxes from your paycheck.
 This includes federal income taxes (which the IRS puts toward your annual income taxes) and FICA taxes (which fund Social Security and Medicare).
 For Delaware residents, it also includes state income taxes, as well as local taxes for people who live or work in Wilmington.
 Your employer uses the information you filled out on your W-4 to figure out how much should be withheld from each of your paychecks.